OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/integrated-authentication.md

 The elements that support Integrated Authentication are the following.

 Web Screens
-:   The end-users accessing it will have to be authenticated by Integrated Authentication.
+:   The end users accessing it will have to be authenticated by Integrated Authentication.

 Web Flows
 :   All screens that don't have set the `Integrated Authentication` property inherit its value form the web flow.